dragoncoder047/json_runner/README.md

 7. If there are no more operators, the tokens list is returned.

 The only difference between `BareEngine` and `Engine` is that `BareEngine` has absolutely no functions, operators, or blocks implemented on it; while `Engine` has all of the above items implemented.

+### Performance

+Abysmal at best.
+The implementation is highly recursive: every bracket, every nested data object, every function call, all put at least 2 call frames (and often more) on Python's stack.
+I advise calling `sys.setrecursionlimit(2**31-1)` (the maximum value) before calling any recursive JSON-code.
+This implementation was not designed for speed or memory but as just something that works.